Pipeline Safety Enhancement Plan

 These pipeline safety projects will be completed between 2020-2024:

 - Poway: 5.2 miles replacement

 - Escondido: 5.4 miles replacement/2.7 miles strength test

 - City of San Diego: 20.8 miles replacement

 - County of San Diego: 11.2 miles replacement/10.2 miles strength test

 The replacement pipeline will incorporate new safety features such as improved and thicker steel, a warning mesh placed above the pipeline to prevent accidental excavations, automatic shut-off valves and new fiber optic technology to detect ground disturbances that could impact pipeline integrity.

 Because the safety enhancements will be achieved through completion of 19 independent construction projects, construction activities are anticipated to only impact a community for a short amount of time.
 The majority of the projects are approximately three miles or less.
-Actual construction time is projected to take approximately four weeks per mile for each project.
+Actual construction time is projected to take approximately six weeks per mile for each project.
 Traffic flow will be maintained at all times.

 Most areas near Line 1600 are heavily developed so most of the replacement pipeline will be installed in nearby streets.
 This is done to avoid construction impacts on private property and so that our work can continue without interrupting the flow of natural gas through the original pipeline.
 Before each new pipeline segment is placed into service, we conduct a strength test to verify the integrity of the new section.